adlopp/cart-app/README.md

 ## Prerequisites

-You only need the application of this [this repository](https://github.com/adlopp/cart-api) running.
+You only need the API of this [this repository](https://github.com/adlopp/cart-api) running.

 ## How to run